 So determined what I mean by preparazione, there are several checks to do before venturing: check and if in doubt replace the broadcast complete, change the oil if it has already covered several km, the engine one in the case of the 4T and the gearbox in the 2T.
 Starting with filter clean and, if possible, if the motorcycle provides it, fit an additional over filter.
 Check the pads brakes, replace the brake fluid if it is more than two years old.
 A check must also be reserved for the levers of the swingarm and any losses from forks.
 A subsidiary a viti various especially in the 2T and, if necessary, pass them with blue threadlocker.
 Replace the candle in case you haven't done it in a while.
-In short, a beautiful and complete one maintenance of your bike is the best preparation you can reserve for it, even if it may seem expensive, in exchange it will always bring you back home.
+In short, a nice and complete maintenance of your bike is the best preparation that you can reserve for it, even if it may seem expensive, in return she will always bring you home.

 Don't forget: any pneumatic enduro racing is suitable for the purpose, my advice is to use at least Mid / Hard to have more resistance to wear in the rocky sections.
 In case you plan to have several consecutive experiences in the Desert, it is worth considering much more resistant rally tires.
 Rooms or Mousse: for the chambers surely you have to go to the reinforced ones, I have been using Michelin 4 mm for years.
 Mousses can be used as long as they are new or recent.
 It is not pleasant to find yourself in the sand with mousses that no longer hold the tire bead on the rim.

-Transmission: the chain goes completely delubricated, it is best to arrive at the event with a new or recent broadcast.
+Transmission: the chain it goes completely delubricated, it is best to arrive at the event with a new or recent broadcast.
 The crown is preferable with steel teeth for greater wear resistance, especially if the engine displacement is high.
 For ratios, you can safely leave those from classic Enduro, I do not recommend extending too much unless long transfers or a prevalence of fast and flowing tracks are expected.

 Handlebar / foot pegs: Aluminum handguards are highly recommended, they are the only ones that can preserve the levers in the event of a fall.
 I also recommend a nice round of Teflon on the bracelets of the brake and clutch levers, to allow them to rotate in the event of a fall without breaking the levers.
 It also offers the advantage of being able to adjust the position of the same by exerting only a little force.
 Driving will be (or should be predominantly upright), so if you are tall enough, it is better to provide adequate handlebar risers.
 Wide footpegs are not vital, but they are certainly more comfortable.